Jerrysuper123/CrytoNotes/README.md

 ### what is certificate chain
 3 levels:
-- Root cert
+- Root cert - belong to CA and preinstalled (trusted) by browser
-- Immediate cert
+- Immediate cert - imterdiate between root and leaf cert, usually signed by root cert to issue leaf cert.
+Root cert can delegate signing task to immediate cert, which might be responsible for a specific domain.
+If a immediate cert is compromised, the root cert is safe, acting as a chain of trust.
-- Leaf cert (for SSL/TSL)
+- Leaf cert (for SSL/TSL) - actual SSL/TLS cert used by a server for handshake

 What is the use of segmenting above?
+- Ensure a hierarchy chain of trust, harder to compromise the trust

 ## why do we sometimes need to manually install root cert in browser
 It could be in internal dev env, we are telling browser that we trust this CA